GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-What a computer is to me is it's the most remarkable tool that we have ever come up with.
-It's the equivalent of a bicycle for our minds.
+Humanity is acquiring all the right technology for all the wrong reasons.

-~ Steve Jobs
+~ Buckminster Fuller
 <pre>

 </pre>